AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

     ![](images/map-find-replace-with-source-mode.png){align="left"}

 <details>
-    <summary> Perform global search and replace with Source mode enabled </summary>
+    <summary> Perform global search and replace with Source mode</summary>

-To perform the global search and replace with the Source mode enabled, perform the following steps:
+To perform the global search and replace with the Source mode, perform the following steps:

 1. Open the global **Find and replace** panel.
 1. Enable the **Use the source mode** option.
 1. Select the **Path** dropdown and select one of the following options to perform the search.

     - **Path**: To search on the selected path
-    - **Map**: To search in the currently opened map
+    - **Map**: To search in some specific map from the Repository or Collections
-    - **Select Map**: To search in the selected map
+    - **Current Map**: To search in the currently opened map

     ![](images/path-dropdown-source-mode.png){align="left"}